w3tecch/docker-web-linux/README.md

 # Linux Docker Image for modern Web Development

-> An easy way to set up your linux based web development environment.
+> An easy way to set up your linux based web development environment with all necessary components.

 ## Included Components
 Following Components are included in this docker image